albertofilice/rhacm-gitops/README.md

 D. Define and create an ApplicationSet for deploying apps.

-**Disclaimer**: This is only a means to show a possible helm-based application implementation on multiple clusters with RHACM and Gitops.
+**DISCLAIMER**: This is only a means to show a possible helm-based application implementation on multiple clusters with RHACM and Gitops.
 It is not a supported guide but simply shows the necessary structures and methods.
 Do not use this model in a production environment without proper adaptation and testing.

 # Installing Openshift-Gitops and RHACM